-The 2018 Alistair MacLeod Mentorship Program application process is now CLOSED!
+The 2019 Alistair MacLeod Mentorship Program application process is now OPEN!
 Details HERE!
-The deadline was October 15, 2017.
+The deadline is October 14th, 2018.

 Since 2001, the Alistair MacLeod Mentorship Program has supported the development of emerging writers in Nova Scotia who are on the cusp of professional publication.
 This is not an introductory creative writing program, but a disciplined, focused, and hands-on apprenticeship in which writers hone their craft during a supportive one-on-one process.

 The program pairs professionally published writers with emerging writers, taking care through a peer assessment process to match the experience and craft of the former with project goals and draft manuscripts of the latter.
 Applications are welcome from writers throughout Nova Scotia with projects in all forms and genres of fiction, non-fiction, and poetry.
 (Please note that the WFNS does not offer mentorships for picture book or graphic novel authors at this time.)

 The program helps emerging writers overcome barriers to their growth and development, provides professional writers with an opportunity to refine their mentoring/instructional skills, and reaffirms the creative conviction of everyone involved.
 In so doing, the program has helped foster creative writing and the profession of writing, encourage greater public recognition of Nova Scotian writers and their achievements, and enhance the province’s cultural life.

 The deadline for the 2018 Alistair MacLoed Mentorship Program is October 14th 2018.

 We acknowledge the support of the Canada Council for the Arts, which last year invested $153 million to bring the arts to Canadians throughout the country.